Nelson00011/boho/README.md

-## TODO stx:
+### TODO stx:
-Future Structure:
+Future Structure (stx):
-- Clothing Page, Accessories: Scarves, Jewelry, etc...
+- PAGES: Clothing Page, Accessories: Scarves, Jewelry, etc...
+    - Terms & Conditions
+    - Privacy Page
+    - userAuth/Login Page (firebase <3)
-- ItemDetails: Reviews to be Iterated through,  Carousel for Related Products(set cap to higher than 4 items), Description Justify Text(formate may be better that way?), previous next buttons based on current params (home at end or infinite loop?), WishList has size/color options to differentiation between items.
+- ItemDetails: Reviews to be Iterated through (component < reviews >),  Carousel for Related Products(set cap to higher than 4 items), Description Justify Text(formate may be better that way?), previous next buttons based on current params (home at end or infinite loop?), WishList has size/color options to differentiation between items.
 - Item Component: image changes slightly on hover to new image? do i want to find new image?
-- Cart: tax by state?
 - Sendgrid Twilio server for subscription for Ecommerce site & Serial Newsletters
 - MUI sign-up/login page based on the template from [here](https://mui.com/store/sign-in/) w/Firebase
-- ACTUALLY LIST BAGS On shopping site
+- WISHLIST: for logged in users.
 - Primary Colors: Green/Blue Bohemian themes.
-- Add Validation to FORM requirements.
+- HomePage: functionality to Holday Sale item (link to new items only, etc..)Add Validation to FORM requirements.